What is Internal Focus in Childhood?

 - Social skills deficits or delays: when children have a delay in social skills, it may be hard for them to focus on other people’s ideas or interests

-- Attention problems: when children struggle to pay attention in general, they may find it challenging to focus on what other people are doing around them
+- Attention problems: when children struggle to pay attention in general, they may find it challenging to focus on what other people are doing around them.
+Want to learn if your child’s focusing challenges are a sign of ADHD?
+Cadey courses walk you through all the symptoms of ADHD and how they may present in your child.
+Sign up today

 - Developmental delays: when children have developmental delays, they may not hit social milestones at the same pace as other children.
 Social attention typically develops between 18 and 30 months, but children with developmental delays may not demonstrate this skill as early.
-Instead, kids who are internally focused may avoid others or stay ‘in their own world’ in kindergarten or first grade
+Instead, kids who are internally focused may avoid others or stay ‘in their own world’ in kindergarten or first grade.
+Social skills and developmental issues can be a sign of an Autism Spectrum Disorder.
+Want to learn about the symptoms of autism and what to do?
+Cadey courses are taught by licensed psychologists and delivered via video in just two minutes a day.
+Get started today

 - Neurological differences: when children have autism spectrum disorder, there are differences in the white matter connections in the brain.
 Issues with internal focus can be an early warning sign of autism.
 Other neurological differences like ADHD can also underly challenges with being internally focused